Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.ContentTrust.md

 ### Configure with Azure template

-To deploy Container Registries that pass this rule:
+To deploy registries that pass this rule:

 - Set `properties.trustPolicy.status` to `enabled`.
 - Set `properties.trustPolicy.type` to `Notary`.